 - In addition to the Common Application Form, all applicants, including those with siblings already at Swakeleys School for Girls, are required to complete the school's Supplementary Application Form. - A Supplementary Application Form is available from Swakeleys School for Girls directly or by visiting our website www.swakeleys.hillingdon.sch.uk.
-Forms must be completed and returned directly to the school by 27 September 2021, 4pm.
+Forms must be completed and returned directly to the school by no later than 4pm on 20 September 2024.